Axelpuff/hundredschools/descriptions/laozi/keyTerms/dao/description.md

-The Dao is the unknowable, undifferentiated unity that exists before anything else exists.
-Once things die or break down, they return back to the Dao.
-One can seek alignment with the Dao through suppleness and weakness, or try to use force and be broken by it.
+The *dao* (Way) is the unknowable, undifferentiated unity that exists before anything else exists.
+Once things die or break down, they return back to the *dao*.
+One can seek alignment with the *dao* through suppleness and weakness, or try to use force and be broken by it.